couple

 Notarization of legal documents

-After your Estate Plan is created it must be signed and witnessed by a Notary Public.
+After your Estate Plan is created, a number of the documents must be signed and witnessed by a Notary Public, which is included in the charge.

 A comprehensive estate plan will have many important documents that should stay together.
-This Organizational Binder will keep all of your important documents together and safe.
-We will provide one binder for the first original estate plan.
+This will keep all of your important documents together and safe.
+We can provide an estate binder for the original copy of the estate plan if your retention agreement specifically includes this.
 It is durable, tabulated and indexed and is very easy to work with.
-We will create three sets of original documents so that one set can be put in a safety deposit box while keeping the other set at home for use as a working copy.
-Our law office will keep the third copy in the client's file.
+We can create two sets of original documents so that one set can be put in a safety deposit box while keeping the other set at home for use as a working copy.
+Our law office may keep an executed electronic copy at your request.

 Proven, Experienced and Professional Service

-We are committed to serving you in your estate and financial planning needs.
+We are committed to serving you in your estate planning needs.
 Our estate planning package and service is of the finest quality.

 Living Trusts - Frequently Asked Questions

-We represent clients in the following California cities: Los Angeles, Beverly Hills, Studio City, Burbank, Van Nuys, Hollywood, Los Angeles, Encino, Tarzana, Inglewood, Woodland Hills, Reseda, Universal City, North Hollywood, Pasadena, Sylmar, Los Angeles, West Hollywood, Anaheim, Whittier, Marina Del Rey, Venice, Burbank, Malibu, Alhambra, Culver City, Santa Monica, Manhattan Beach, San Fernando, Hermosa Beach, Redondo Beach, Sherman Oaks, Los Angeles, Torrance, El Monte, San Gabriel, Valencia, Pacific Palisades, Bakersfield, Glendale, Long Beach, Santa Clarita, Newport Beach, Canoga Park, Orange, Pasadena, Northridge, Riverside, San Bernardino, San Diego, Irvine, Chatsworth, Fullerton, Los Angeles, San Francisco, Sacramento, Santa Ana, Los Angeles and Santa Barbara, as well as surrounding areas within Southern California (CA) Inclusive keywords that relate to this law firm include: trust attorney los angeles, LLC lawyer Los Angeles, California LLC, Nevada LLC, limited liability company, living trust attorney los angeles, LLC attorney los angeles, los angeles trust attorney, California corporation, incorporation, living trust lawyer los angeles, asset protection lawyer, trust lawyer los angeles, business formation los angeles, los angeles living trust attorney, estate planning attorney burbank, estate planning attorney los angeles, estate planning lawyer los angeles, living trust lawyer san fernando valley.
+We represent clients in the following locations: Los Angeles, Beverly Hills, Studio City, Burbank, Hollywood, Los Angeles, Encino, Tarzana, Woodland Hills, Reseda, Universal City, North Hollywood, Pasadena, Sylmar, West Hollywood, Marina Del Rey, Venice, Burbank, Malibu, Alhambra, Brentwood, Culver City, Santa Monica, San Fernando, Hermosa Beach, Redondo Beach, Sherman Oaks, El Monte, San Gabriel, Valencia, Pacific Palisades, Bakersfield, Glendale, LA, Long Beach, Santa Clarita, Canoga Park, Pasadena, Northridge, Chatsworth, Fullerton, Los Angeles, and Santa Ana.
+Keywords that relate to this law firm are: revocable living trust attorney los angeles, qualified personal residence trust, living trust attorney los angeles, los angeles trust attorney encino, cost of a living trust lawyer los angeles, asset protection lawyer, qtip A-B-C trust lawyer los angeles living trust attorney, estate planning attorney van nuys, ILIT estate planning attorney los angeles, estate planning lawyer los angeles, living trust lawyer san fernando valley.